 Originating from the north of Italy, risotto is a short-grain rice dish cooked in a broth that usually contains a generous helping of butter and wine.

 The best thing about risotto is how versatile this dish is; the Italians make the most of the hearty rice base by throwing it together with vegetables, meat, poultry, seafood, beans and cheese.

 Top tip: Try the cuttlefish/squid ink risotto.
 This unusual dish is made with the ink of a cuttlefish or a squid, boasts a very dark (almost black) colour, and has the distinct flavour of the sea.
 If you’re a seafood lover, this should be top of your holiday treat list.

-Discover historic cities and exquisite scenery on an exciting tour of Italy.
+Discover the sights, scenery and traditions of Sicily.
 Find out more here

 Gelato in Italy